2023 Best Criminal Justice & Corrections Undergraduate Certificate Schools in Pennsylvania

 The average amount in student loans that criminal justice majors at Delaware County Community College take out while working on their Undergraduate Certificate is $18,541.

-A rank of #2 on this year’s list means Lackawanna College is a great place for criminal justice and corrections students working on their undergraduate certificate.
-Located in the city of Scranton, Lackawanna College is a private not-for-profit school with a small student population.
+The excellent undergraduate certificate programs at Lackawanna College helped the school earn the #2 place on this year’s ranking of the best criminal justice and corrections schools in Pennsylvania.
+Located in the city of Scranton, Lackawanna College is a private not-for-profit college with a small student population.

 The average amount in student loans that criminal justice majors at Lackawanna College take out while working on their Undergraduate Certificate is $14,013.

-Read full report on Criminal Justice & Corrections at Lackawanna College
+Full Criminal Justice & Corrections at Lackawanna College Report

 Explore all the Best Criminal Justice & Corrections Colleges in the Middle Atlantic Area or other specific states within that region.